-(7) Socialism is NOT the opposite of capitalism.
+(8) Socialism & Communism are not the opposite of capitalism.
 Karl Marx was the one who first developed the concept of “surplus value”, a core principle of capitalism.
-Most socialist & communist theories work in conjunction with some form of a capitalist system.
+Most socialist & communist theories work in conjunction with a capitalist system.
 We already spoke about how China is a socialist market economy (SME) with capitalist leanings.
 There are other great examples of socialism & capitalism working in conjunction, such as in mixed-economies.
 North America & the European Union are modeled after this system.
 Scandinavian countries have a strong welfare system.
-The presumption that socialism is the opposite of capitalism likely stems from historical examples of (Stalinist/Maoist) regimes.
+The presumption that socialism or communism is the opposite of capitalism likely stems from historical examples of (Stalinist/Maoist) regimes.
 Which makes the social stigma that socialist systems are antithetical to a capitalist system grossly misleading.
 The original Marxist theory was never against capitalism.
 The core principle of Marxism favors a free-market capitalist economy controlled by its workers.

-(8) Stalinism was NOT socialist!
-Stalinism is hard to define because Joseph Stalin wasn’t a man of principle.
+(9) The Stalin regime was not socialist.
+“Stalinism” is hard to define because Joseph Stalin was not a man of principle.
 He was no doubt a ruthless dictator who often acted inconsistent with his own ideals.
 A basic assessment of the Stalinist regime will show a totalitarian state with a cult of personality.
-Stalinism has been disputed by several prominent Russian political writers and philosophers.
+Stalinism, as a socialist system, has been disputed by several prominent Russian political writers and philosophers.
 Leon Trotsky, founder of Trotskyism, described Stalinism as neither socialist nor capitalist.
 Trotsky described Stalinist policies as a form of ‘bureaucratic collectivism’.
 Unfortunately, he was not able to develop this theory further as Stalin had him assassinated in Mexico City, Mexico in 1940.
 Another political writer and follower of Trotskyism, Tony Cliff described Stalinism as state capitalism or bureaucratic state-capitalism.